Indian Railway Management Service

 In 1832 the proposal to construct the first railway line in India at Madras was made.
 In 1835, a railway track was constructed between Red Hills and Chintadripet in Madras and became operational in 1837.
 It was hauled by a rotary steam engine imported from England and was used for ferrying granite.

 The Madras Railway was established in 1845 and the Great Indian Peninsular Railway was incorporated in 1849.
-Temporary railway lines were built such as the railway line at Dowleswaram built at by Arthur Cotton to supply stone for the construction of a dam over the Godavari River in 1845 and the Solani aqueduct railway, built by Proby Cautley in Roorkee to transport construction materials for an aqueduct over the Solani river in 1851.
+Temporary railway lines were built such as the railway line at Dowleswaram built by Arthur Cotton to supply stone for the construction of a dam over the Godavari River in 1845 and the Solani aqueduct railway, built by Proby Cautley in Roorkee to transport construction materials for an aqueduct over the Solani river in 1851.
 In 1852, a steam locomotive imported from England was tried at Byculla.
 In 1853, the first passenger train on 1,676 mm (5 ft 6 in) broad gauge ran for 34 kilometres (21 mi) between Bombay and Thane which had 14-carriages carrying 400 people, hauled by three steam locomotives: the Sahib, Sindh and Sultan.
+This day is considered to be the formation date of the Indian Railways and is marked as the Indian Railways day annually.

 1900–1999

 The first railway budget was presented in 1924.
 On 3 February 1925, the first electric train ran between Bombay and Kurla, hauled by a SLM electric locomotive on DC traction.
-In 1925, the first Electric Multiple Units (EMU) were introduced in Bombay with 1500 V DC units imported were from Cammell Laird and Uerdingenwagonfabrik.
-Chennai suburban railway started operating in 1931 with a single metre gauge line from Chennai Beach to Tambaram.
-In the period between 1925 and 1944, the management of the railway companies in the British presidencies and provinces were taken over by the Government.
+In 1925, the first Electric Multiple Units (EMU) were introduced in Bombay with 1500 V DC units imported from Cammell Laird and Uerdingenwagonfabrik.
+Chennai suburban railway started operating in 1931 with a single metre-gauge line from Chennai Beach to Tambaram.
+In the period between 1925 and 1944, the management of the railway companies in the British presidencies and provinces was taken over by the Government.

 In 1950, there were about 42 different railway companies operating about 55,000 km (34,000 mi) tracks across the country.
 These railway companies were amalgamated in steps to form a single entity named as Indian Railways.
 In December 1950, the Central Advisory Committee for Railways approved the plan for re-organizing Indian Railways into six regional zones with the Southern (14 April 1951), Central (5 November 1951), and Western (5 November 1951) zones being the first to be created.
 In 1952, fans and lights were mandated for all compartments in passenger trains and sleeping accommodations were introduced in coaches.
 The first diesel locomotive used in India was fabricated by North British Locomotive Company in 1954.